emagiz/emdocs/referenceguide/error-to-xml-transformer.md

+---
+id: error-to-xml-transformer
+title: Error to XML transformer
-# Error to XML transformer
+sidebar_label: Error to XML transformer
+---
 #### Transformer that converts error messages into XML messages.
 Transformer that converts error messages (i.e. a message with a <code>Throwable</code> payload) to XML.